yodkwtf/node-express-course/07-file-upload/readme.md

 #### Cloudinary

-- We can always store the uploads to our servers byt storing them at a cloud is a better option as we get more space, speed, etc.
+- We can always store the uploads to our servers but storing them at a cloud is a better option as we get more space, speed, etc.
-- That's why we use [cloudinary](https://cloudinary.com/) in this project.
+- We use [cloudinary](https://cloudinary.com/) service in this project.
-- Setup 3 varibales in .env by the name _cloud_name_, _cloud_api_key_, and _cloud_api_secret_.
+- Setup 3 variables in .env by the name _cloud_name_, _cloud_api_key_, and _cloud_api_secret_.
 - Enter the required values and install the [cloudinary package](https://www.npmjs.com/package/cloudinary).
 - Import it in `app.js`and **must use v2**
 - Run the config method and pass the required data from `.env` variables